GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Problem Definition

 For a directed edge from the node $i$ to the node $j$, the corresponding edge feature is given by

 where $\widetilde{\mathbf{e}}_{i,j}$ can be constructed from the users' CSI.
 A typical example is to set $\widetilde{\mathbf{e}}_{i,j}$ by

-Based on the defined graph, Problem \eqref{po1} can be represented as a graph optimization task, as illustrated in the right-hand side of Fig.~\ref{fig:graph}.
-Specifically, the analog precoder design and power allocation are treated as node-level optimization tasks, whereas the digital precoder design is treated as an edge-level optimization task. {By ensuring that the input and output dimensions of both nodes and edges are independent of the number of users \(K\), GNNs operating on the proposed graph representation can naturally generalize to scenarios with varying user counts.}
+Based on the defined graph, Problem \eqref{po1} can be formulated as a graph optimization task, as illustrated on the right-hand side of Fig.~\ref{fig:graph}.
+Specifically, the analog precoder design and power allocation are formulated as node-level optimization tasks, while the digital precoder design is formulated as an edge-level optimization task. {By ensuring that the input and output dimensions of both nodes and edges are independent of the number of users \(K\), GNNs operating on the proposed graph representation can naturally generalize to scenarios with varying user counts.}